gilcu2/music_metadata/Readme.md

 to be done for use the service.

 ## Further steps to production
-- Implement integration tests using databases with persistence and scalability like PostgreSQL and tools like docker compose for running the test
+- Implement changelog and version management
 - Implement continuous integration using tools like Github actions
+- Implement integration tests using databases with persistence and scalability like PostgreSQL Use tools like docker compose for running the test.
+Test scalability
-- Implement deployment using kubernetes for scalability and scalable databases
+- Implement deployment using kubernetes for scalability and use a scalable database